@Home Retreat, March 2021

 *Prepare your space: Find an area where hopefully you will not be disturbed for your quiet time.
-Perhaps you want a blanket for yourself (or a teddy bear?).
+Perhaps you want a blanket for yourself.

 *Create an “altar”: Put a few meaningful items out, include a candle.

-The Sign of the Cross/Our Father/Hail Mary/Glory Be or your choice.
+The Sign of the Cross, Our Father, Hail Mary or your choice.

 *Write out a prayer request or a few and add them to your “altar.”

 Easter is very close.
 The Lord will soon rise again.
 Find time and a practice to stay connected to God, the Divine, Our Lord.
 Listen to what comes into your heart and your life during this time.
 Claim love, peace, hope, trust, compassion and gratitude?